Senator tours Florida teen detention camp he wants shut down

 - A shredded book, a passport: What 157 victims left behind VIEW

+About 1,600 children in government custody are housed at the privately run center in Homestead, Florida.
+The senator says it is the largest and least regulated of the facilities where the government holds children who cross the Mexican border.

+The agency says children spend 58 days on average there, compared to 25 days spent when officials offered a press tour in June.

 Merkley has introduced legislation to shut down unlicensed facilities.

-An unlicensed Texas detention camp closed in January.
+The Florida Department of Children and Families has said in an emailed statement that the facility is federal and the state child welfare agency “does not have any jurisdiction or involvement with children placed there.”

+An unlicensed detention camp closed in January in Tornillo, Texas.
+But as the government announced the closure in Texas in December, it announced an expansion from 1,350 beds to 2,350 beds in Homestead.
+The agency says the expansion depends on the need.